The unitary representations of the Poincare group in any spacetime dimension: Relativistic field equations

 \textbf{Step 4.} Looking at a fixed-momentum mode in its corresponding rest-frame $p^\mu=(m,\overrightarrow{0})$ leads to the fact that the components of the wave function along the timelike momentum are set to zero by (\ref{BeBo:transvmass}): $\Phi=\Phi(p,\overrightarrow{u}_a)\,$.
 In words, $\Phi$ does not depend on the time components $u^0_a\,$, $\forall\; a\,$.
 In this case, the conditions (\ref{BeBo:GLD'})-(\ref{BeBo:OD'}) read as irreducibility conditions under the orthogonal group $O(D-1)\,$.

 \textbf{Example:} Massive symmetric representations with ``spin" equal to $s$ correspond to Young diagrams $\lambda=\{s\}$ made of one row of length equal to the integer $s\,$.
-In four spacetime dimensions, this representation is precisely what is usually called a ``massive spin-$s$ field."\footnote{To our knowledge, the Bargmann-Wigner programme for the massive integer-spin representations in four-dimensional Minkowski spacetime was adressed along the lines reviewed here for the first time by Fierz in \cite{BeBo:Fierz1939}.} The covariant wave function $\Phi(p,u)$ obeys to the irreducibility conditions (\ref{BeBo:GLD'})-(\ref{BeBo:OD'}) of the components
+In four spacetime dimensions, this representation is precisely what is usually called a ``massive spin-$s$ field."\footnote{To our knowledge, the Bargmann\,-Wigner programme for the massive integer-spin representations in four-dimensional Minkowski spacetime was adressed along the lines reviewed here for the first time by Fierz in \cite{BeBo:Fierz1939}.} The covariant wave function $\Phi(p,u)$ obeys to the irreducibility conditions (\ref{BeBo:GLD'})-(\ref{BeBo:OD'}) of the components

 The wave function $\Phi$ is homogeneous of degree $s$ and harmonic in the auxiliary variable $u\,$.
-If the wave function $\Phi(p,u)$ is polynomial in the auxiliary variable $u\,$, then its components correspond to a symmetric traceless tensor of rank $s$ The covariant wave equations are the massive Klein-Gordon equation together with the transversality condition which reads in components as
+If the wave function $\Phi(p,u)$ is polynomial in the auxiliary variable $u\,$, then its components correspond to a symmetric tensor of rank $s$